 Mr. Allerhand writes and lectures frequently on securities litigation.
 Most recently, he authored a chapter on “Defending Companies in Crisis,” which appeared in Litigating Securities Class Actions (Matthew Bender).

-Mr. Allerhand currently serves as co-President of the Metropolitan Council on Jewish Poverty and on the Boards of the New York Legal Assistance Corp, and Big Brothers/Big Sisters of New York.
-He has also recently completed service on the board of UJA – Federation of New York, and was one of the founders of the Solomon Schechter School of Manhattan.
+Mr. Allerhand currently serves as co-President of the Metropolitan Council on Jewish Poverty and on the Boards of the New York Legal Assistance Corp. and Big Brothers/Big Sisters of New York.
+He recently completed service on the board of UJA – Federation of New York, which in 2018 awarded him the prestigious Judge Joseph M. Proskauer Award for outstanding professional achievements and service to the community, and was one of the founders of the Solomon Schechter School of Manhattan.